yash-amd/shark-ai/sharktank/README.md

 ## Examples

-The repository will ultimately grow a curated set of models and tools for constructing them, but for the moment, it largely contains some CLI exmaples.
+The repository will ultimately grow a curated set of models and tools for constructing them, but for the moment, it largely contains some CLI examples.
 These are all under active development and should not yet be expected to work.